anisbet/oclc4/Readme.md

 # TODO
+## Fixes
+* The script dumps records between before the match stage.
+This shouldn't happen unless an exception is thrown.
+* OCLC response to matching files is that the 008 field must be 40 characters long but isn't.
+Example 1805004.
+Add test to confirm correct XML output.
+* When the records are dumped, the list is usually similar in size to the input list.
+* Use database instead of reading entire flat file.

 ## Handle the zip flat file
-* unzip the adds file when using the `--add` flag.
+* unzip the adds file if needed, when using the `--add` flag. **Done**

 ## Add batch processing
 Typically there are thousands of records to send and the web service sometimes stops responding. **Done**